 As you can see, by incorporating potatoes into your diet regularly, you can ensure you have the potassium your muscles need to function at their best.

 1. Potatoes Do Not Provide Enough Protein to Build Muscle

 To build muscle, the most important factor is consuming enough protein so your body has what it needs for your muscles to repair and recover post-workout.

 Research indicates that a protein intake of 2.4g per kg of body weight should be consumed to build muscle.
 For example, this means a 200lb individual (~90kg) would require approximately 206g of protein per day.

-Potatoes only contain 4g of protein per 250g, meaning it is not a significant source.
-Protein would need to be consumed from other sources throughout the day to offset this low protein food.
+Potatoes only contain around 4g of protein per 200g, meaning it is not a significant source.
+Protein would need to be consumed from other sources throughout the day to offset this low-protein food.

-Some good examples include nuts and seeds, full-fat dairy products, avocados, and olive or coconut oil.
+Some good examples of healthy fats to include in your diet include nuts and seeds, full-fat dairy products, avocado, and olive or coconut oil.